 Trust me, I’ve tried every fitness fad in the book.
 From detox teas to purely liquid diets, no-carb diets, waist-slimming wraps, you name it.
 All throughout high school, I laid my hands on any tips and tricks that could get me my ideal body in the fastest way possible.
+At one point I even looked into nutritionist education and degree information.
 Beside my consistent, crazy, daily workouts and healthy eating habits, I felt that whatever I was doing wasn’t enough.

 Whether you’re strict or lenient about your nutrition, IIFYM is a great way to learn what exactly is in the food you’re eating.
 You might even be surprised at how much you over eat or under eat.
 With IIFYM, I got a good grip on how my body reacts to certain foods and what kinds of foods I should generally be eating.

 It’s definitely beneficial to see what’s inside the food you eat for a month or two depending on your goals, but IIFYM has it’s cons just as every diet does.
 Although it started out as a good thing, tracking my diet through My Fitness Pal actually became a harmful habit after a few months.
 I really believed I would be using that little app on my phone to track what I ate forever, but it turned out to be neither a realistic nor a sustainable form of regulating my eating.